top of page

 Rugby is often a battle of fitness (especially in 7s).
-What good is it if you can tackle well, but can’t ever catch the opposition because you are too winded from the previous ruck?
-Often times, I see some amazing athletes on the field who are wonderful for the first 20-30 minutes, but by the end of the 1st or 2nd half, simply have nothing left in the tank.
-Summer is a perfect time to get outside and increase your fitness!
-Here are some suggestions on how to increase your fitness:
+What good is it if you can tackle well but never catch the opposition because you are too winded from the previous ruck?
+Oftentimes, I see some amazing athletes on the field who are wonderful for the first 20-30 minutes, but by the end of the 1st or 2nd half, they have nothing left in the tank.

 1. Long, slow distance training

-For this workout, simply head out for a run, cycle, swim, or row and, maintaining an easy pace, keep going for 20-30 minutes.
+For this workout, head out for a run, cycle, swim, or row, and maintain an easy pace.
+Keep going for 20-30 minutes.
 Your heart rate should be around 60% of your age-adjusted maximum, which equates to about level 5/6 on an RPE scale of 1-10.
-You should feel comfortable, and able to maintain a conversation, but be slightly out of breath.
+You should feel comfortable and able to maintain a conversation but be slightly out of breath.
+Build up to around 40 minutes, but resist the temptation to do more than this.
+Exercising for longer will not improve your fitness that much more.

 2. 30-30 intervals